4th International Joint Conference on Rules and Reasoning

 Conference: 29 June- 1 July 2020

 The 4th International Joint Conference on Rules and Reasoning (RuleML+RR 2020) is the leading international joint conference in the field of rule-based reasoning.
 Stemming from the synergy with the DecisionCAMP summit, which brings together leading decision management authorities, vendors, and practitioners, one of the main goals of RuleML+RR is to build bridges between academia and industry in the area of rule-based reasoning and applications.
-RuleML+RR 2020 is part of the event “Declarative AI: Rules, Reasoning, Decisions, and Explanations” to be held in the beautiful city of Oslo, Norway between 29 June- 1 July 2020.
+RuleML+RR 2020 is part of the event “Declarative AI: Rules, Reasoning, Decisions, and Explanations” to be held virtually between 29 June- 1 July 2020.

 RuleML+RR 2020 aims to bring together rigorous researchers and inventive practitioners, interested in the foundations and applications of rules and reasoning in academia, industry, engineering, business, finance, healthcare, environment, and other application areas.
 It provides a forum for stimulating cooperation and cross-fertilization between the many different communities focused on the research, development, and applications of rule-based systems.